0xEssential/cryptorchids-watering-can/README.md

 $ ts-node ./testSetup.ts
 ```

+If you're using the Discord functionality, you should receive a private message from your bot.
+Otherwise the message will be printed to the terminal.

 If the script runs scucessfully with the expected address, then you're ready to use the watering can.
 To run the watering script, use `ts-node` to run the `waterPlants.ts` script:

 ```